What personal information does RS collect?

 How can I access, update, correct or delete my personal information?

-If you would like to update or correct your personal data or have a query regarding your personal information, please use the ‘Contact us’ details below.
-Under UK data protection law, you have the right to access (including in a machine-readable format), correct, and request the erasure of your personal data, and RS will comply with any requests to exercise these rights in accordance with applicable law.
+If you would like to update or correct your personal data or have a query regarding your personal information, please contact us using the details below.
+Under data protection law, you have the right to access (including in a machine-readable format), correct, request erasure, object to or restrict our processing, request the transfer (porting) to another company or third party of your personal data, and RS will comply with any requests to exercise these rights in accordance with applicable law.
 Please be aware, however, that there are a number of limitations to these rights, and there may be circumstances where we are not able to comply with your request.